How to Install Google Play Store in Windows 11 and Run Android Apps (2023)

 Step 7: Install Android Apps on Windows 11 via Google Play Store

-While the app is installing, you will see a notification in the bottom-right corner.
+While the app is being installed, you will see a notification in the bottom-right corner showing the progress.

 Step 8: Run Android Apps Natively on Windows 11

-After the Android app is installed successfully, you can launch it from Play Store by clicking the Play button.
-However, you can also search for it on Start and launch from there.
+After installing the Android app, you can launch it directly from the Play Store by clicking the Play button.
+However, you can also search for it on Start and launch it from there.

 Now, you can enjoy your favorite Android apps and games in Windows 11 without any Android Emulators.